-- 79. Plaintiff AFA is an non-profit corporation (501(c)(3)) that exists to educate Hoosiers on the moral, cultural and political issues of the day and how those issues impact Hoosier families and the institutions which support the family. - 80.
-AFA is dedicated to reducing destructive sexual behavior by promoting Judeo-Christian values through education, active community partnering, and empowering individuals at the local, state, and national level.
+- 57. Plaintiff AFA is an non-profit corporation (501(c)(3)) that exists to educate Hoosiers on the moral, cultural and political issues of the day and how those issues impact Hoosier families and the institutions which support the family. - 58.
+AFA is dedicated to reducing destructive sexual behavior by promoting Judeo-Christian values through education, active community partnering, and empowering individuals at the local, state, and national level. - 59.
+In the last fifteen years, AFA has expanded its emphasis into a wide variety of issues impacting Hoosier families, including but not limited to: marriage, divorce, parenthood, welfare, education, the right to life, and religious liberty.

-- 81. In the last fifteen years, AFA has expanded its emphasis into a wide variety of issues impacting Hoosier families, including but not limited to: marriage, divorce, parenthood, welfare, education, the right to life, and religious liberty. - 82.
-AFA seeks to follow the biblical teaching on marriage and human sexuality in all of its employment and programs, which teaching is that marriage must be between one man and one woman and that sexual relations must be within that marriage context. - 83.
-AFA requires their board of directors and employees to sign a statement of faith that affirms that they believe in, and will abide by, Christian principles and precepts, which include the biblical teaching on marriage and human sexuality. - 84.
-AFA hosts a variety of programs, events, and activities open to the general public, including educational training, workshops, and fundraisers and intend to host regular events and programs in the future. - 85.
+- 60. AFA seeks to follow the biblical teaching on marriage and human sexuality in all of its employment and programs, which teaching is that marriage must be between one man and one woman and that sexual relations must be within that marriage context. - 61.
+AFA requires their board of directors and employees to sign a statement of faith that affirms that they believe in, and will abide by, Christian principles and precepts, which include the biblical teaching on marriage and human sexuality. - 62.
+AFA hosts a variety of programs, events, and activities open to the general public, including educational training, workshops, and fundraisers and intend to host regular events and programs in the future. - 63.
 The Grassroots Training Conference, offered throughout the year, to educate those wanting to learn how to organize for sustained public policy issues, run for office, or volunteer to support conservative, pro-family candidates.
-Individuals can now receive training services online. - 86.
+Individuals can now receive training services online. - 64.
 AFA uses a conference room in their building for meetings and discussions on issues.
-AFA often allows other individuals and organizations to use this conference space. - 87.
+AFA often allows other individuals and organizations to use this conference space. - 65.
 AFA will not allow persons to participate in such programs, receive services, or use their conference room offered to the general public who do not believe, and practice, the biblical teaching on marriage and human sexuality.
-For example, AFA will not allow same-sex married couples or advocates of same-sex marriage into their Grassroots Training Conference with its own funds because they do not uphold the biblical teaching on marriage and human sexuality.
+For example, AFA will not allow same-sex married couples or advocates of same-sex marriage into their Grassroots Training Conference with its own funds because they do not uphold the biblical teaching on marriage and human sexuality. - 66.
+AFA fits within the Indianapolis Ordinance because it offers "public accommodations."
+Marion County Code § 581-401.